arthurmenson/Telecheck_V1.3-DO/POSTGRES_MIGRATION_GUIDE.md

 The app will automatically use PostgreSQL if `DATABASE_URL` is set.
 The database adapter will:

-- ✅ Auto-detect PostgreSQL vs SQLite
+- âœ… Auto-detect PostgreSQL vs SQLite
-- ✅ Use appropriate query syntax
+- âœ… Use appropriate query syntax
-- ✅ Handle connection pooling
+- âœ… Handle connection pooling
-- ✅ Provide health checks
+- âœ… Provide health checks

-## 🔧 Step 4: Application Updates
+## ðŸ”§ Step 4: Application Updates

 ### 4.1 Update Import Statements